sudoyashi/Joshis-Garage/pages/about.md

 It's a combination of two things: sudo and my name Josh.

+## "sudo"

 I learned about computers and machines when I stepped into the Linux world.
 I was the only IT staff at an elementary school and learned to do more with the `sudo` command on the MacOS machines.
 The `sudo` command originally stood for "superuser do, " giving you temporary admin permissions to do anything you wanted.
+Sudowoodo also was my favorite Pokemon at this time because the 'mon is ridiculous and funny to look at.

+## "-yashi"
 Josh or Joshi.
 I studied abroad in Korea, and it was much easier to say Joshi because of how language works.
 I liked how it sounded, maybe because a cute Korean girl first said it to me, but I generally liked it, haha.
 While in Korea, I was trying to improve my Korean literacy and stumbled on the International Phonetic Alphabet (IPA) to help figure out the pronunciation of some words.
 Looking at the [IPA chart](https://www.ipachart.com/), the letter *j* represented the Palatal Approximant sound--essentially the sound of the letter "y."
-Sudoyashi sounded better than sudoyjoshi for obvious reasons.

-Sudowoodo also was my favorite Pokemon at this time because the 'mon is ridiculous and funny to look at.
+So Joshi became yashi.

-To me, sudoyashi means to do anything and do everything; it became my guiding principle to keep trying and do everything I can for the things I enjoy.
+To me, sudoyashi means to refuse to give up; I encourage everyone that we can do anything and do everything and it became my guiding principle to keep trying everything I can for the things I enjoy.
 I like to do a lot of things myself, so naturally, the DIY mentality of solving my problems is something I take pride in.
 I can't do everything I want, and some things I found out I am awful at, like sewing.
 But you live and learn.
 Life is short, and I want to make the most of it.